 In early 2015, the Company entered into an agreement whereby its former subsidiary, MedgoldMinas, proposed to acquire, subject to certain conditions, an interest in a mineral property located in Portugal, in consideration for the assumption of certain debts owing by the property owner.
 The conditions were not met and the transaction did not proceed.
 However, one of the creditors of the property owner subsequently filed a claim in Portugal against the owner for approximately €1.17 million.
 Upon request by the creditor, the court then added the Company and MedgoldMinas to be defendants in the event the property owner was found to be not liable to the creditor.
 The Company vigorously contested being brought into this proceeding as the Company and MedgoldMinas did not consummate the transaction with the property owner, did not acquire any interest in the property, and therefore did not assume any liabilities of the owner.
 In June 2019, the court held that the Company was not responsible for the debts owing by the property owner.
 This judicial decision was appealed by the plaintiff; however, in February 2020, the Court of Appeal upheld the original court decision in favour of the Company, and the Company was entitled to receive partial reimbursement of its court/legal fees.
-The plaintiff did not submit a counter-appeal, and while the Court of Appeal has not yet issued a final decision, the Company's legal counsel considers the legal action against the Company and MedgoldMinas to be concluded.
+The plaintiff has a further right to submit another appeal, the deadline of which was originally set at April 21, 2020.
+Due to the COVID-19 pandemic, however, judicial deadlines in Portugal are currently suspended.